Distributed Out-of-Memory NMF on CPU/GPU Architectures: pyDNMF-GPU for heterogeneous systems

 \subsection{Distributed implementation}

-An efficient implementation of NMF for distributed heterogeneous systems should avoid high costs associated with communication (data transfer) resulting from poor consideration for data locality in the distribution of the computational work.
-Furthermore, cases with limited resources such as available combined GPUs memory, will require additional considerations and various trade-offs.
-For instance, it is sometimes better to replicate data over the distributed grid in order to reduce communication, and other times, it is acceptable to use batching techniques, which can increase communication cost, in order to lower the memory complexity.\\

-Our implementation considers two data partition strategies based on the shape of $m\times n$ matrix $\mat{A}$; a column (vertical) partition, CNMF employed when $n > m$, and a row (horizontal) partition, RNMF, used otherwise.
+Our implementation considers two one-dimensional data partition strategies based on the shape of matrix $\mat{A}$ ($m\times n$).
+A column (vertical) partition, CNMF employed when $n > m$, and a row (horizontal) partition, RNMF, is used otherwise.

-Assuming a distributed system with $N$ GPUs, where each GPU is indexed by its global rank $g_{ID}$.
-In the $CNMF$ approach illustrated in Fig.~\ref{fig:nmf_col_part}, the $j^{th}$ GPU with $g_{ID}=j$ will work on array partitions $\mat{A}[:, j_0:j_1]$, $\mat{W}$ and $\mat{H}[:, j_0:j_1]$, where $j_0=j \times J$, $j_1=(j+1) \times q$, and $J=n/N$(partition size).
-Similarly, $I$ is batch size where $I=m/n_B$ and for standard distributed version $n_B=1$.
-This parameter is only effective for out of core implementations discussed in the next section.
-For CNMF, each GPU gets a full copy of $\mat{W}$ ($\mat{W}$ is replicated) and a unique partition of $\mat{A}$ and $\mat{H}$.
-This translates into a segmentation of arrays $\mat{A}$ and $\mat{H}$ on global memory illustrated with solid lines in Fig.~\ref{fig:nmf_col_part}.
-These solid lines indicate boundaries in global memory, and consequently help conceptualize where the communication is required whenever information is exchanged from one bounded region to another.
-In $CNMF$, the $H$-update is embarrassingly parallel since $\mat{W}^T\mat{W}$, $(\mat{W}^T\mat{W})\mat{H}$, and $\mat{W}^T\mat{A}$ can all be computed locally on each GPU. $\mat{W}$-update on the other hand is not fully parallel, as it will require two all-reduce-sum communications to compute $\mat{A}\mat{H}^T$ and $\mat{H}\mat{H}^T$ as indicated in alg.~\ref{alg:disributed_CNMF} lines~\ref{AHT} and\ref{HHT}.
+Assuming a distributed system with $N$ GPUs where each GPU is indexed by its global rank $g_{ID}$.
+In the \emph{CNMF} approach illustrated in Figure~\ref{fig:nmf_col_part}, the $j^{th}$ GPU with $g_{ID}=j$ will work on array partitions $\mat{A}[:, j_0:j_1]$, $\mat{H}[:, j_0:j_1]$ and $\mat{W}$, where $j_0=j \times J$, $j_1=(j+1) \times q$, and $J=n/N$(partition size).
+Each GPU gets a full copy of $\mat{W}$ ($\mat{W}$ is replicated) and a unique partition of $\mat{A}$ and $\mat{H}$.
+This translates into a segmentation of arrays $\mat{A}$ and $\mat{H}$ on global memory illustrated with solid lines in Figure~\ref{fig:nmf_col_part}.
+These solid lines indicate boundaries in global memory and consequently help conceptualize where communication is required whenever information is exchanged from one bounded region to another.
+The $H$-update is embarrassingly parallel since $\mat{W}^T\mat{W}$, $(\mat{W}^T\mat{W})\mat{H}$, and $\mat{W}^T\mat{A}$ can all be computed locally on each GPU; the $\mat{W}$-update on the other hand, will require two separate all-reduce-sum communications to compute $\mat{A}\mat{H}^T$ and $\mat{H}\mat{H}^T$ as indicated in Algorithm~\ref{alg:disributed_CNMF} lines~\ref{AHT} and\ref{HHT}.